roadjake/coincidence_sort_analyse/readme.txt

-3) git config --global user.name 'Jake Johnson'  	//configure the git repository to appropriate credentials. git config --global user.email 'jake.johnson@kuleuven.be'
+3) git config --global user.name 'Jake Johnson'  	//configure the git repository to appropriate credentials. git config --global user.email 'jake.johnson@kuleuven.be' git config --global http.version HTTP/1.1 //this is to enable push from the p-drive remote server.
+Otherwise we have a failure when writing git config http.postBuffer 524288000   //this enabled the upload to occur, maybe large file size of data stopped this from happening before

 4) git add readme.txt //adds readme.txt to the git repository.